Your Complete Australia Packing List: For Any State and Climate

 - Notepad and pen to jot down any details (most people use notes on their phone, I’m still somewhat stuck in the 90s and like to use a notepad still)

 This of course varies from person to person, and depends what you’ll be doing while on your jollies in Australia, but here’s some ideas of electronic items to bring to Australia.
 All the products that I use and would recommend are clickable, so you can purchase them right away.

 - An unblocked smartphone so you can put an Aussie sim in it (WiFi isn’t great in Australia so it’s a good idea to have data).
 I love the BLU Vivo.

 - A GoPro so you can film all of your awesome adventures.
 I use and recommend the GoPro Hero 5 and a GoPro accessories bundle.

-- A camera that takes high quality pics – you wouldn’t believe some of the landscapes here!
+- A camera that takes high quality pics – you wouldn’t believe some of the landscapes here and you’ll definitely want one of the best cameras for travel!
 The one I use is the Fuji x-a3 and don’t forget this memory card – and it can be transported in this pouch.

 - A kindle – they work so much better than carrying around endless books!
 I use this lightweight 6″ kindle.